Do you actually know how much time your employees spend in the washroom?

 9. Hooks And Shelves

-Adding shelves inside your washroom can provide your employees with a temporary storage for their things.
+Adding shelves inside your washroom can provide your employees with temporary storage for their things.
 You can also add hooks inside the washroom stalls, which can come in handy when your workers need to hang their jackets, coats, and bags.

 Finally, you can improve the overall experience of using your washroom by getting a managed washroom service from Alsco.
 Keep your workplace fresh, clean and hygienic.
 Get Alsco’s fully managed washroom hygiene systems now.
 For more details, send us an enquiry.